moble/Quaternionic.jl/docs/src/manual.md

 would be no geometric significance to such a `Quaternion`; `randn` results are independent of the orientation of the basis used to define the quaternions.
-Note that it is possible to get random *rotors* and *vectors* by passing the appropriate tyepes to the `randn` function.
+Note that it is possible to get random *rotors* and *vectors* by passing the appropriate types to the `randn` function.

 ```@autodocs
 Modules = [Quaternionic]